Private equity takes on Big Pharma's carve-out challenge

 If there are manufacturing and operational agreements with the seller, private equity firms may have to negotiate a perpetual relationship versus a transitional period of three to five years seen in other types of corporate carve-outs.

-Moreover, the acquired portfolio must have sufficiently attractive and specialized drugs to make it easy to market and so that the new company can resist the pressure on sales that confronts generic medicines.
+Moreover, the acquired portfolio must have sufficiently attractive and specialised drugs to make it easy to market and so that the new company can resist the pressure on sales that confronts generic medicines.

 While private equity firms may have portfolio companies that can serve as a potential platform to add new drugs, like TPG's Par Pharmaceutical Companies Inc, they are likely insufficient to handle the scale of most of the portfolios up for sale, the sources said.